beacon-house/admissions-bch/docs/form-component-flow.md

    - Otherwise: User proceeds to Academic Details Form (Step 2A)
 3. After completing Step 2:
    - System determines lead category
-   - If category is "NURTURE": User sees nurture evaluation animation and proceeds to Extended Nurture Form (Step 2.5)
-   - Otherwise: User sees evaluation animation and proceeds to Counselling Form (Step 3)
+   - User sees evaluation animation and proceeds to Counselling Form (Step 3)
-4. After completing Step 2.5 (Extended Nurture) or Step 3 (Counselling), form is submitted with all data
+4. After completing Step 3, form is submitted with all data

 ### Progress Indicators
-- Progress bar at the top shows 25% for Step 1, 50% for Step 2, 75% for Step 2.5, 100% for Step 3
+- Progress bar at the top shows 33% for Step 1, 66% for Step 2, 100% for Step 3
 - Current step is highlighted
 - Mobile navigation adapts to smaller screens